JoshS-23864/HAQMate/README.md

 HAQMAte - stands for Host A Quiz mate.
 It is an online quiz system where students can login and register to take quiz.

-I used python as programming language and import various libraries.
+I used python as the programming language and imported various libraries.

 User is prompted to enter text for a new username and password.